Do you know the key difference between a Polytechnic and a university?

 - In addition to the engineering degree, these polytechnics offer a variety of courses, diplomas, and certificates of shorter duration that help students get jobs in industry.

-- The courses at universities are more extensive and are usually completed over a longer period of time.
-Polytechnics, on the other hand, offer programs that can be completed within a shorter period of time.
+- The courses at universities are more extensive and are usually completed over a longer period.
+Polytechnics, on the other hand, offer programs that can be completed within a shorter period.

 - Polytechnics are more practical and offer technical degree programs.
 University courses are equally balanced between theoretical and practical content.